 These elements can be designed to work within a variety of stand sizes.

-They are reusable and if you take part in multiple exhibitions, the cost of manufacture can be spread across them.
+They are reusable, and if you take part in multiple exhibitions, you can spread the cost of manufacture.

 When should you move to a custom stand?

 If you are already participating in multiple events or are planning to do so, then custom build is an option to consider.

 Bear in mind that an investment in your time at the front end of the project will be required.